Computer Genealogy Programs - How to Choose

 • Will the program insert icons to let me know if the individual is also in FamilySearch, Ancestry or MyHeritage?

 • Can I change ancestor lines to different background colors.
-Can I design or use your own tags and icons?
+Can I design or use my own tags and icons?

 • Can I modify the name of a field?